OPERATION OF THE ASTROLABE

 ----------

-from Daniel Rislove's website.
-Without much error it can be used with
+Without much error it can be used within any standard time, zone,

-zone time, forgetting daylight savings.
-Except for the movement of the
+ignoring daylight savings time.
+Except for the movement of the Moon,

-Moon, the celestial bodies shift position too slowly within a given
+the celestial bodies shift position too slowly within a given day to

 Climata